collabnix/ioetplanet/raspberrypi/README.md

+# How to run NodeJS Application on Raspberry Pi

 This is the complete guide starting from all the required installation to actual dockerizing and running of a node.js application.But first of all, why should we even dockerize our application?

 1. You can launch an entire development environment on any computer supporting Docker which means you don’t have to install libraries, dependencies, download packages, etc.

 2. Collaboration is really easy because of docker.
 The environment of the application remains compatible over the whole workflow.
 This implies that the app runs precisely the same way for developer, tester, and client, through development, staging, or production server.

 Now that we have a reason, let’s start with docker!

-1. Install Node.js & Npm on your Pi
+##  Install Node.js & Npm on your Pi

 Run the following command on a terminal to find out the version of node you require.

 ```